 Unique Recording Software URS Saturation

-The Unique Recording Software URS Saturation (link to check the price at Sweetwater) is a powerful, user-friendly saturation plugin with several high-quality saturation algorithms, including 6 vintage preamp saturation, 2 tape saturation and 2 transformer core saturation algorithms.
+The Unique Recording Software URS Saturation is a powerful, user-friendly saturation plugin with several high-quality saturation algorithms, including 6 vintage preamp saturation, 2 tape saturation and 2 transformer core saturation algorithms.

 The 6 preamplifier saturation algorithms include: